The change from coal to oil-fired boilers at sea is another chapter in petroleum history. Read the rest of this entry »

 “Wild Mary Sudik” Daily Updates

-On April 6, Floyd Gibbons of NBC Radio – who broadcast regular reports about the well – reports that after two unsuccessful attempts, the well is closed with a two-ton “overshot” cap.
+On April 6, Floyd Gibbons of NBC Radio – who broadcasted regularly about the well – reported that after two unsuccessful attempts, the well is closed with a two-ton “overshot” cap.

 An Associated Press article describes the “clever equipment” required to control the well without sparking a fire – a “double die was screwed into four inches of casing threads…a clever ball-shaped contrivance, called a fantail, was used to affix the double die to the casing.”